We ship throughout the USA and Canada. With our Nationwide Clean By Mail service, we’re as close as your front door.

-Should an Armani navy wool suit be “wet cleaned” as a matter of routine?
+Should you wet clean your Armani navy wool suit as a matter of routine?

-Unless special circumstances prevail: you child vomited on the suit; someone splattered a glass of red wine all over your suit; your cat urinated on the suit dropped on the floor of your closet.
+Consider these examples: your child vomited all over your suit; you splattered a glass of red wine all over your suit; your cat urinated on your suit that accidentally fell onto the floor of your closet.

-In these 3 examples, some form of wet cleaning will probably be required.
-Then the suit should probably be hung dried, blocked to original size, hand ironed inside and out, dry cleaned and hand ironed once more.
+In these 3 examples, some form of wet cleaning will probably be required to remove the stain, the odor or both.
+The suit should then be hang dried, blocked to original size, hand ironed inside and out, dry cleaned and hand ironed ibnt nnnnttntttnside and out once more.

 Wet cleaning is a process that might appeal to those who are

 sensitive to certain dry cleaning solvents such as perchloroethylene, synthetic petroleum or formaldehyde dibutyl acetal (none of which are, by the way, used by RAVE FabriCARE).